Marcinkowski-D/dmScreen/README.md

 2. Upload images of characters, monsters, maps, or other visual aids
 3. Click on an image in the gallery to display it to your players
 4. Configure a screensaver image for when no specific image is displayed
-5. Use the WiFi configuration to set up network connectivity if needed
+5. Use the WiFi configuration to set up network connectivity; use Scan to list SSIDs and Disconnect to forget the current WiFi

 ### For the Players